QuadSpinner/Gaea-Docs/source/Guide/05-Build/5-Swarm.md

 ---

 The Build Swarm is the command line building engine for Gaea.
 Whenever a large scale build is needed, Gaea launches the Build Swarm to build the terrain.
-You can also launch it manually if needed.
+You can also launch it manually, if needed.
 The Build Swarm can be found in the Gaea installation folder as `Gaea.Build.exe`.

-The Build Swarm writes status messages to StdOut and can be monitored remotely if needed.
-You MUST use the `--silent` argument when capturing StdOut data otherwise it may overload your application and slow down the build itself.
+The Build Swarm writes status messages to StdOut and can be monitored remotely, if needed.
+You MUST use the `--silent` argument when capturing StdOut data, otherwise it may overload your application and slow down the build itself.

 {.WARNING}
 > Using the Build Swarm manually or through automation is recommended for advanced users only.